 A Home School and Visitor Certification, issued by the Pennsylvania Department of Education (PDE), is required for all individuals employed as home and school visitors.
 Individuals employed as attendance officers may also hold this certification, but it is not mandatory.
 Home and school visitors and attendance officers have police powers and may arrest or apprehend any child who fails to attend school in violation of compulsory attendance laws.
-Many schools have personnel with the title of school resource officer or security officer; however, these individuals are not empowered to arrest students who violate compulsory attendance laws.
+State, municipal, port authority, transit authority, housing authority and school police officers have the same arrest powers as attendance officers or home and school visitors; School Resource Officers who meet these qualifications also have these arrest powers.